 About Dox On The Fox:

 Dox on the Fox is a film festival primarily focusing on short documentaries.
 We are looking for documentaries produced at any time and of any topic.
 If you have a film produced 1,5,20 years ago and want to screen it, please submit!
-The festival will take place in the beautiful city of Batavia, IL March 23rd – 25th.
+The festival will take place in the beautiful city of Batavia, IL in March 2020.
 The goal of the festival is to showcase Midwest talent and bring real stories from the area and all over the world to your eyeballs and ears.
-We will also showcase some works outside of the United States and International Films.
+We will also showcase Domestic and International Films.

-The festival will also have plenty of networking opportunities for filmmakers.
+The festival will also have networking opportunities for filmmakers.
 After parties will be held each day in addition to filmmaker meet and greets.
 Your submission will include 1 ticket to the festival with confirmed RSVP.
 Accepted films will receive two free passes along with other giveaways/discounts.
-Dox on the Fox is also a 2017 Batavia Arts Council grant winner.
+Dox on the Fox is also a 2018 & 2019 Batavia Arts Council grant winner!

 Batavia was founded in 1833 and is the oldest city in Kane County.
 It is a western suburb of Chicago, IL accessible by train an highway, less than an hour from two airports.
 It is situated on the scenic Fox River.
 Batavia was an early producer of wagons that helped drive America’s expansion West.
 Additionally, Batavia was one of the largest producers of windmills in the 19th and early 20th century.
 Mary Todd Lincoln stayed at the Batavia Institute after the death of husband, Abraham Lincoln.
 Currently the city is home to a thriving art community, eclectic restaurant and bar scene, with bike trails and walking paths for the nature enthusiast.
 Fermilab, a national laboratory dedicated to particle physics, is also located in Batavia.